mvillafuertem/scala-1/topics/types/intersections.md

 ?---?

 # Select all the types which are equivalent to the type `Int & String`.
-Do _not_ select any answers where there is a subtyping relationship, unless the types are equal.

 Remember that `Int` is a subtype of `AnyVal`, `String` is a subtype of `AnyRef` and all are subtypes of `Any`.